logo

 Andy Chen

 Hey, good morning.
-Thank you for taking the question on your pipeline for both two thirteen and the drug.
-Can you remind us if the two drugs have been optimized into sub Q formulation?
+Thank you for taking the question.
+On your pipeline, for both 213 and the IGA drug, can you remind us if the two drugs have been optimized into sub-Q formulation?
 Because the data so far looks like it's IV.
-And then also, if you can quickly provide an update for the auto injector status, if you can.
+And then also, if you can quickly provide an update for the auto-injector status, if you can.
 Thank you.

 speaker

-Thank you for the question.
-Obviously, the drugs we design are carrying the secure possibilities in them.
-So, yes, we do have the subcutaneous product presentation in the plans for both molecules and we strongly believe we can get there from an auto injector point of view.
-It's a bit premature for us to be public on timelines.
-We fully focused on the effect.
-But I think you're right to call out that we're working in the background already very hard on that auto injectors where we said already a while ago that, you know, we've passed the prototyping phase into the industrialization phase.
+Nandy, thank you for the question.
+Obviously, the drugs we designed are carrying the sub-Q possibilities in them.
+So, yes, we do have the subcutaneous product presentation in the plant for both molecules, and we strongly believe we can get there.
+From an autoinjector point of view, it's a bit premature for us to be public on timelines.
+We're fully focused on PFS, but I think you're right to call out that we're working in the background already very hard on that autoinjectors, where we said already a while ago that, you know, we've passed the prototyping phase.
+We're into the industrialization phase.
 So that project is going forward at full speed.
 But we will be communicating about timelines when we get closer to a final product.
-Thanks for the question.
+Thanks for the questions.

 speaker